metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_camel_catalog_v1_manifest.md

 Optional:

 - `classifier` (String) Maven Classifier
-- `exclusions` (Attributes List) provide a list of artifacts to exclude for this dependency (see [below for nested schema](#nestedatt--spec--artifacts--schemes--producer--dependencies--exclusions))
+- `exclusions` (Attributes List) provide a list of artifacts to exclude for this dependency (see [below for nested schema](#nestedatt--spec--artifacts--schemes--consumer--dependencies--exclusions))
 - `type` (String) Maven Type
 - `version` (String) Maven Version

-<a id="nestedatt--spec--artifacts--schemes--producer--dependencies--exclusions"></a>
+<a id="nestedatt--spec--artifacts--schemes--consumer--dependencies--exclusions"></a>
-### Nested Schema for `spec.artifacts.schemes.producer.dependencies.exclusions`
+### Nested Schema for `spec.artifacts.schemes.consumer.dependencies.exclusions`

 Required: